aurule/npc/docs/commands.rst

 Export all parsed characters as a json file.
 This file contains all of the parsed tags, but nothing from the rest of the file contents.

 Each character entry is an object with the character file's path and an object containing its tags.
+The entries contain every tag and directive with no alterations by things like :ref:`tag-hide` or :ref:`tag-faketype`, although these are included in the entry verbatim.

 .. code-block:: json